Listen to Article

 Thanksgiving is one of the biggest and most anticipated of all American holidays.
-Observed annually on the last Thursday of November, the secular celebration, which marks the beginning of the holiday season, can be traced to a harvest feast enjoyed by the early European settlers, or Pilgrims, and Native Americans.
+Observed annually on the fourth Thursday of November, the secular celebration, which marks the beginning of the holiday season, can be traced to a harvest feast enjoyed by the early European settlers, or Pilgrims, and Native Americans.
 Though food remains the centerpiece of the celebration, many other fun traditions have been added since.
 Here is some Thanksgiving trivia to get the conversation going as you sit down for the scrumptious meal on November 23.

 The first Thanksgiving feast was organized by Governor William Bradford in 1621 to celebrate the Pilgrims' inaugural harvest.
 According to the folklore, he invited Native Americans to the three-day event, which included hunting and fishing, to thank them for their help.
 Though that was a one-time celebration, harvest festivals became fairly common in the following years, especially in the northern states.
 The first attempt to unify the various celebrations came in 1789 when George Washington suggested a national day of Thanksgiving.
 The leader thought it would be a good way for the nation to commemorate the "happy conclusion to the country's war of independence and the successful ratification of the US Constitution."
 However, the idea received little support from the American people and was abandoned shortly after.

 In 1846, Sarah Josepha Hale, most famous for the nursery rhyme “Mary Had a Little Lamb,” began petitioning through editorials and letters for a national Thanksgiving celebration.
 It took the magazine editor 17 years, but in 1863, President Abraham Lincoln finally proclaimed the last Thursday in November as a national day of Thanksgiving.
 In 1941, to avoid confusion, the US Congress set the date to the fourth Thursday of the month.